Step-by-Step Surgery

 • A surgeon, will make a small cut behind your ear.

-• The implant is placed under the skin, and a thin wire is put inside your inner ear (called the cochlea).
-This will involve some drilling of the bone behind your ear.
+• The implant is placed under the skin, and a thin wire is put inside your inner ear (the cochlea).
+This will involve drilling bone behind your ear.

 After Surgery:

-• You’ll go home the same day or the next day.
+• You will go home on the same day and should keep the wound dry.

 • The implant won’t work right away.
-You’ll need to wait about 3-4 weeks to heal.
+You will need to wait about 3-4 weeks to heal.

-• After healing, you’ll visit an audiologist (hearing specialist) to turn the implant on and adjust it.
+• An audiologist (hearing specialist) turns on the implant on and adjusts it.

 What Are the Risks of Cochlear Implant Surgery?